ATCAA Early Head Start and Head Start / State Preschool Programs

 About

-ATCAA Early Head Start and Head Start / State Preschool Programs include Early Head Start for children ages 0–3 and Head Start preschools for children ages 3–4.
-The program offers child development activities, in-home visits, pregnancy support, parent support and education, and bilingual services.
-It also includes parent volunteer opportunities, job readiness opportunities, and a path to leadership opportunities for parents and caregivers.
+ATCAA Early Head Start and Head Start / State Preschool Programs offer child development services that include in-home visits, pregnancy support, and parent support and education.
+The program also offers parent volunteer opportunities, job readiness opportunities, paths to leadership opportunities, and bilingual services.

 • Ages: 0–4 years old